It teaches discipline, hard work, and getting up off your butt when you are knocked down.

 In 1998, the U.S. men’s hockey team played at the Olympics in Nagano, Japan.
 They played like crap.
 They lost.
 And then they got drunk and ruined their hotel rooms.
 It was embarrassing.
 It was an international incident.
 That’s the only thing the team is remembered for – being idiots and losers.

 Don’t get drunk and ruin your hotel room.
 Don’t cause an international incident.

 If you are a pain in the butt during this tournament, it will sour Mom permanently on hockey.
 I guarantee it.

 Your hockey gear.
 It reeks.
 This is not a reflection on you.
 All hockey gear reeks.
-You and I don’t notice it anymore, but Mom definitely will.
+You and I don’t notice it anymore, but regular people do, and Mom definitely will.
 It’s essential that when you finish your games and return to the hotel room, you hang up your gear to dry.